 MYP Subject Briefs:

 - Individuals & Societies

 >> Download a PDF of our Subject Groups Overview

 I graduated from the University of Illinois with a Bachelor of Science and am a member of Phi Delta Kappa.

 My teaching certifications are: Technology Applications (K -12), Early Childhood, K-8 self-contained, English as a Second Language, and Gifted and Talented.

-Additional trainings I've attended include College Board Pre-AP teacher training for Middle School Science, Middle Years Programme International Baccalaureate training for Programme Coordinator, Design, Global Contexts, Physical Education, Technology and Humanities.
+Additional trainings include Middle Years Programme International Baccalaureate training for Programme Coordinator, Interdisciplinary teaching and learning in the MYP, Design, Projects, Global Contexts, Physical Education, Technology and Humanities.